kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 ### `SentryAlert` Production Example

 The flow below is a production-quality example using the `SentryAlert` task to send an issue when the `get_files` task throws an error.
-This example uses `secrets`, `variables`, and `taskDefaults` for the DB connection values and the Sentry DSN.
+This example uses `secrets`, `variables`, and `pluginDefaults` for the DB connection values and the Sentry DSN.

 ```yaml
 id: gen_postgresql_error_sentry_alert